 If you are considering acquiring a BRITA filter system or if you are already a BRITA user and you have a question, why not first browse through the frequently asked questions pages - we may have anticipated your questions and the answer is there.
 For your convience the frequently asked questions page has been divided into several categories.

 All components of the BRITA cartridge are recyclable.
 Cartridges returned to BRITA will be returned to our own recycling plant in Germany where the component parts are separated and processed for secondary use.
-Go to Recycling Information to find out where your nearest BRITA cartridge recycling point is.
+For information on BRITA In-store recycling contact the BRITACare team on 0844 742 4800

 Due to the sensitivity of many tropical fish to even the smallest changes in water quality or conditions, such as temperature and pH, as BRITA advises consumers not to use filtered water for tropical fish without consulting a specialist.

 The BRITA water filter cartridge only partially removes the hardness from drinking water.
 This part is temporary hardness, which causes scale deposits during cooking.
 It does not remove all of the minerals from the water.
 It reduces the concentration of calcium and magnesium with cation ion exchange resins, but theses substances are not completely removed as in desalination systems or industrial plants that use reverse osmosis or distillation processes, for example.

 The BRITA water filter cartridge reduces chlorine and chlorine compounds as well as other undesirable flavours that may be present in tap water.
 Heavy metals in tap water, such as lead and copper that can be caused by household plumbing pipes, are also reduced.
 The elimination of lead and copper in tap water is desirable to protect human health.
 The claim of the BRITA water filter cartridge to reduce copper and lead significantly has been substantiated in numerous tests.
 Regionally related traces of pesticides in drinking water can also be minimised by the use of the BRITA water filter cartridges.